Skip to Main Content

 If you need to finance some or all of your move, applying for a personal loan may be useful.
 Most personal loans are unsecured, meaning they don’t require collateral.
 These loans have a fixed repayment term of two to seven years, depending on the lender.

 The main benefit of using a personal loan for moving expenses is their interest rates.
-Personal loans have an average interest rate of just under 12 percent.
-Borrowers with excellent credit scores, however, can secure rates under 10 percent.
+Personal loans have an average interest rate of 12.43 percent.
+However, borrowers with excellent credit scores, however, can secure rates under 11 percent.

-By contrast, the average credit card interest rate is close to 21 percent.
-The interest rate on personal loans is also fixed, whereas credit card interest rates can fluctuate based on market conditions.
+By contrast, the average credit card interest rate is nearly 21 percent.
+Personal loan interest rates are also fixed, whereas credit card interest rates can fluctuate based on market conditions.

-If you have poor or bad credit, however, you may want to think it over twice.
+If you have poor or bad credit, however, think twice before taking out a loan.
 Though some lenders offer bad credit loans, these typically come with high interest rates and fees that can make your loan quite expensive.

 Personal loans can be obtained from banks, credit unions and online lenders.
 The application process is usually easiest with online lenders, but overall personal loans are much quicker than other loans.
 It can take as little as one day to get a personal loan.